Bagher Shirazi

 Shirazi was the deputy coordinator at the Iranian Cultural Heritage Organization (ICHO), coordinating and supervising all ICHO activities at a national and international level, establishing executive centers of the organization across all provinces of Iran.
 He then became the head of the organization, and remained until 2000.

 Early life and education

 Shirazi was born in Najaf, Iraq.
 He hailed from the prominent religious al-Shirazi family.
 His father was Sayyid Muhammad-Husayn al-Shirazi (d.
 1955), the son of grand Ayatollah Mirza Ali Agha al-Shirazi (d.
 1936).
 His mother was the daughter of Sheikh Muhammad-Kadhim al-Shirazi (d.
 1948).
 His eldest brother Razi is a religious jurist.
 One of his brothers, Mostafa is a doctor in agricultural studies and resides in Oregon.

 Education

-Shirazi travelled to Iran often at a young age until he settled in 1955, after his father passed away.
-He studied at the University of Tehran, earning a bachelors and masters in Architecture.
+Shirazi travelled to Iran often at a young age until he settled in 1955, after his father died.
+He studied at the University of Tehran, earning a bachelor's degree and masters in Architecture.
 He then went to the University of Rome, and completed his PhD in the Study and Restoration of Historic Monuments.